New Concurrent Order Maintenance Data Structure: Parallel Order Maintenance Data Structure

-The detail steps of parallel \texttt{Insert} are shown in Algorithm \ref{alg:om-insert} for inserting $y$ after $x$.
-Within this operation, we should lock $x$ and its successor $z = x.\Next$ in order (lines 1 and 7).
+Algorithm \ref{alg:om-insert} shows the detailed steps for inserting $y$ after $x$.
+Within this operation, we lock $x$ and its successor $z = x.\Next$ in that order (lines 1 and 7).
 For obtaining a new bottom-label for $y$, if $x$ and $z$ is in the same group, $L_b(z)$ is the right bound; otherwise, $N$ is the right bound supposing $L_b$ is a $(\log N)$-bit integer (line 2).
 If there does not exist a label gap in the bottom-list between $x$ and $x.\Next$, we know that $x.\group$ is full, and thus the \texttt{Relabel} procedure is triggered to make label space for $y$ (line 3).
 Then, $y$ is inserted into the bottom-list between $x$ and $x.\Next$ (line 6), in the same group as $x$ (line 4), by assigning a new bottom-label (line 5).

-In the \texttt{Relabel}$(x)$ procedure, we will split the full group of $x$.
+The \texttt{Relabel}$(x)$ procedure splits the full group of $x$.
 We lock $x$'s group $g_0$ and $g_0$'s successor $g.\Next$ (line 9).
 We also lock all items $y\in g_0$ except $x$, as $x$ is already locked in line 1 (line 10).
 To split the group $g_0$ into multiple new smaller groups, we traverse the items $y \in g_0$ in reverse order by three steps (lines 11 - 15).
 First, if there does not exist a label gap in the top-list between $g_0$ and $g_0.\Next$, the \texttt{Rebalance} procedure is triggered to make label space for inserting a new group with assigned labels (lines 12 and 13).
-Second, we split $\frac{log N}{2}$ items $y$ from $g_0$ in reverse order to the new group $g$, which maintains the Order Invariant (line 14).
-Third, we assign new $L_b$ to all items in the new group $g$ by using the \texttt{AssignLable} procedure(line 15), which also maintains the Order Invariant.
-The for-loop (lines 11 - 15) stop if less than $\frac{log N}{2}$ items left in $g_0$.
-We assign new $L_b$ to all left items in $g_0$ by using the \texttt{AssignLable} procedure(line 16).
-Finally, do not forget to unlock all locked groups and items (line 17).
+Second, we split $\frac{log N}{2}$ items $y$ from $g_0$ in reverse order to the new group $g$, which maintains the Order Snapshot (line 14).
+Third, we assign new $L_b$ to all items in the new group~$g$ by using the \texttt{AssignLabel} procedure (line 15), which also maintains the Order Snapshot.
+The for-loop (lines 11 - 15) stops if less than $\frac{log N}{2}$ items are left in $g_0$.
+We assign new $L_b$ to all left items in $g_0$ by using the \texttt{AssignLabel} procedure (line 16).
+Finally, we unlock all locked groups and items (line 17).